dimisari/lambda-cases/examples/README.md

-# examples of lambda case programs
+# examples of lambda-case programs